IOuadah/IPQDA_KLAD/README.md

 After training, the training data was segmented using the custom models and compared to the result obtained from the pretrained models.
 This resulted for the cytoplasm model a more accurate boundary detection and cell shapes and for the nucleus model a better handling of overlapping nuclei.

+Task 6: Measurement masks <br />
+To quantify the intensity of the protein of interest in the different compartements, we needed to create measurement masks based on the raw nuclear and cytoplasm masks.
+We created these masks for the nucleus, cytoplasm and cell boundaries, considering that these are the areas that β-catenin is expressed.
+The process of making these measurement masks included emoving edge labels, linking cells to their corresponding nuclei, and applying morphological operations such as erosion and dilation.
+To do this we used the skimage and cv2 libraries. <br />
+MANDATORY> SHOW EXAMPLE OF MEASUREMENT MASK FILE

+Task 7: Measuring intensity <br />
+Now, the average intensity across different components was ready to be measured.
+We used the labelled measurement masks generated in the previous step for measuring this.
+For visualization, we plotted the average fluorescence intensity over time for both control and sample conditions, including confidence intervals.
+This was done to provide a clear comparison of the intensity changes induced by the stimulation. <br />

+SHOW PLOT> handigst om een plot te hebben waarin zowel control als sample zit daaruit kna je conclusies trekken zoals of er meer intensity is in de cellboundary in de control dan in de sample zoiets.

-Task 8: The new version of the Fiji plugin called TrackMate offers a comprehensive suite of tools to perform tracking, data visualization, track analysis in an efficient and user-friendly manner.
+Task 8: <br /> The new version of the Fiji plugin called TrackMate offers a comprehensive suite of tools to perform tracking, data visualization, track analysis in an efficient and user-friendly manner.
 This versatile tool facilitates the tracking of single cells viewed with fluorescence microscopes, making it an essential tool for biological research  (Tinevez et al., 2017).

 Using TrackMate, researchers are able to track the movements and behaviors of individual cells, providing crucial insight into various physiological processes (Fazeli et al., 2020).